sugarjig/sugarjig.github.io/index.markdown

 In addition to my day-to-day work, I am interested in [Bitcoin](https://bitcoin.org/en/) and its many technological and economic innovations.

 When I get free time, you can find me spending it with my wife and four boys.
-Occasionally I’ll do some work on my house.
+Occasionally, I’ll do some work on my house.

 Check out my [LinkedIn profile](https://www.linkedin.com/in/samueldjones/) for more details about my experience.